-An audit can be conducted by agency assessors; however, the agency may choose to add an extra level of objectivity by engaging the services of an Information Security Registered Assessor to undertake the audit.
+A security assessment can be conducted by an agency's own assessors.
+However, the agency may choose to add an extra level of objectivity by engaging the services of an IRAP Assessor to undertake the security assessment.

-Connections to certain inter-agency systems could require an independent audit from an Information Security Registered Assessor as a prerequisite to certification of the system.
+Connections to certain inter-agency systems could require an independent security assessment from an IRAP Assessor as a prerequisite to certification.
 Such requirements can be obtained from the inter-agency system owners.